 • How to adopt Multiplier practices to address various cultural layers, including visible elements (e.g. shared language/behavior) and subtler elements (e.g. rituals, norms and beliefs).

 This is a comprehensive guidebook with numerous real-life examples for each set of Multiplier and Diminisher characteristics.
 The book also includes several appendices with additional information on the research process, commonly asked questions, team discussions and the various Multiplier experiments outlined in our summary.
-You can purchase a copy of the book here, or check out more resources/details at thewisemangroup.com.
+You can purchase a the book here, or check out more resources and details at thewisemangroup.com.